The Keston Center for Religion, Politics, and Society hosts at least one public lecture annually and symposia approximately every five years.

 2017 Keston Public Lecture: Roman Lunkin

 Roman Lunkin of Moscow is a Woodrow Wilson Fellow whose expertise is the society, culture and religion of Russia.
 He spoke on "Today's Russia: Religion, Politics and Society" followed by a panel discussion moderated by Wallace Daniels with participant Xenia Dennen, Chet Edwards and Sergiy Kudelia.
-A reception preceeded the lecture in the foyer of the Hankamer Academic Building.
+A reception preceded the lecture in the foyer of the Hankamer Academic Building.
 The lecture was held in Kayser Auditorium.
 Dr. Lunkin's presentation slides are now available.

 2016 Keston Public Lecture: Alice Lunakova